bradeneast/bradeneast.com/blog/_drafts/JSON to HTML - A more complex example.md

 ## 2019/08/07
 ### web development, javascript, html

-Recently I wrote about how to easily get values from a JSON object and place them inside elements with a matching classname in your HTML.
+Recently, I wrote about how to easily get values from a JSON object and place them inside elements with a matching classname in your HTML.

 [Read it here,](/blog/append-json-values-to-matching-html-elements-with-object.keys) or just see the original method below.